 What is a dry cough?

-- A dry, hacking cough can be irritating, and when you experience this type of cough it can leave your chest muscles aching
+- A hacking cough that can cause irritation and leave your chest muscles aching.

 What causes a dry cough?